 The FBI, for example, with the above highlighted caseload, probably has a different criteria for which cases to take compared to the Secret Service, RCMP or your local Sheriff.

-At Rexxfield, we also have to make some assumptions to determine which cases we take on and which ones we do not.
-It has been a sobering experience for us telling victims who seek our help, that while yes we could have taken your case last year, but this year the goal posts have changed and we no longer, in good conscience can.
+At Rexxfield, we have strict criteria to determine which cases we take on and which ones we can not.
+It has been a sobering experience telling victims who need help, that we will not take their case because they have no chance of a crypto scam recovery.

-We are very conscious of victims contacting us full of hope of a recovery, and then finding after a lot of money and work, that our law enforcement liaison officer can not find a LEA agency to accept the case.
+We are very conscious of victims contacting us full of hope of a recovery, and then finding out, after spending a lot of money, that our law enforcement liaison officer can not find a LEA agency to accept their case.
 When that happens, the hope of the victim plummets.

 It’s one thing to have lost your life savings, but to add salt onto those wounds through disappointment is something we try at all costs to avoid.